- Share this article on Facebook

-The Netflix multicamera incarnation, in another twist from the original, will feature three generations living under one roof.
-The series is considered a reimagining of Lear's classic and will center on a Cuban-American family.
-The lead is a recently divorced former military mother navigating a new single life while raising her radical teenaged daughter and socially adept tween son with the "help" of her old-school Cuban-born mother (played by Rita Moreno) and a friends-without-benefits building manager named Schneider.
+The new multicamera iteration will center on three generations of a Cuban-American family living under one roof.
+Machado will play Penelope, a recently divorced former military mother navigating a new single life while raising her radical teenaged daughter and socially adept tween son with the “help” of her old-school Cuban-born mother (played by Rita Moreno) and a friends-without-benefits building manager named Schneider.
+A former Army medical specialist, Penelope now runs a doctor’s office and dreams of going to medical school.

-Lear will produce the Netflix series after serving in the same capacity on the original, which was created by husband-and-wife duo Whitney Blake and Allan Manings, who based the show on the former's life as a single mother raising her daughter — actress Meredith Baxter.
-How I Met Your Mother alum Gloria Calderon-Kellett and Enlisted's Mike Royce are set to co-write and serve as co-showrunners.
+The all-Latino One Day at a Time reboot finally got the Netflix pickup last month after prolonged talks.
+Lear is attached as an executive producer, along with How I Met Your Mother alum Gloria Calderon-Kellett and Enlisted‘s Mike Royce, who are set to co-write and serve as co-showrunners.
 Michael Garcia will also exec produce, with Brent Miller on board as a co-exec producer.
 The comedy is produced by Act III Productions, Snowpants Productions and Small Fish Studios in association with Sony Pictures Television.
-SPT's TAT Communications and Embassy Television produced the original.